AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ## Dataflow runs for streaming destinations

 For streaming destinations, the [!UICONTROL Dataflow runs] tab provides metric data on your dataflow runs.
-A list of individual runs and their particular metrics is displayed, along with the following totals for profile records:
+A list of individual runs and their particular metrics is displayed, along with the following totals for identities:

-- **[!UICONTROL Profile records activated]**: The total count of profile records that were created or updated for activation.
+- **[!UICONTROL Identities activated]**: The total count of profile records that were created or updated for activation.
-- **[!UICONTROL Profile records skipped]**:  The total count of profile records that are skipped for activation based on profile exits or missing attributes.
+- **[!UICONTROL Identities skipped]**:  The total count of profile records that are skipped for activation based on profile exits or missing attributes.
-- **[!UICONTROL Profile records failed]**: The total number of profile records that are not activated to the destination due to errors.
+- **[!UICONTROL Identities failed]**: The total number of profile records that are not activated to the destination due to errors.

 ![](../assets/ui/monitor-destinations/dataflow-runs-stream.png)